 The planning and development guides and resources linked below are helpful in understanding various aspects of the development application process and land use planning policy.
-For more information, you can contact one of Middlesex County's planners at (519) 434–7321.
+For more information, you can contact one of Middlesex County's planners.

-Each of the eight local municipalities within Middlesex County has its own Official Plan to regulate land use.
-Please visit your local municipality's website to view land use plans and by-laws, or to get more information about development applications.
+Each of the eight local municipalities within Middlesex County has its own Official Plan and Zoning By-law to regulate land use.
+Please visit your local municipality's website to view land use plans and policies, or to get more information about development applications.

-- Ministry of Municipal Affairs and Housing’s Planning and Application Resource Centre
+> Ministry of Municipal Affairs & Housing’s Planning & Application Resource Centre

 Legislation & Regulation

 The Planning Act establishes the rules for land use planning within the Province of Ontario and describes how land may be controlled.
 The Provincial Policy Statement is a guidance document issued under the Planning Act that contains clear, overall policy directions on matters of provincial interest related to land use planning and development.
 Municipalities implement these policies through Official Plans and local Zoning By-laws.

 The function of Conservation Authorities is to regulate land uses in flood zones for the protection of people and property and to coordinate the implementation of source water protection planning.
 Regulations can take the form of development set back requirements from natural heritage features and hazardous lands to land use regulations that protect our water sources from environmental contaminants.
 Find your local Conservation Authority or use the links below for more information about the Conservation Authorities in Middlesex County.

 > Ausable Bayfield Conservation Authority